 Is there a good time to visit Goa?
-Well, we Mumbaikars just need to get free from this maddening city, and when its a long weekend there is no looking back.
+Well, we Mumbaikars just need to get free from this maddening city, and when it’s a long weekend there is no looking back.
 So rain or shine, Goa here we come!
+3 days in Goa??

 From church bells to the quaint flea markets.
-From the misty beaches to the long bike rides.
-From the scrumptious seafood to the intoxicating kaju fenni, Goa has something for everybody.
+To the misty beaches to the long bike rides.
+From the scrumptious seafood to the intoxicating Kaju Fenni, Goa has something for everybody.

 Just three days in Goa and I wanted to make the best of it.
-Read on for a step-by-step account of the dazzling time, we, a mother-daughter duo had in Goa.
+Read on for a step-by-step account of the dazzling time, we, a mother-daughter duo had with just 3 days in Goa.

 Landed at Goa airport after facing the wrath of the rain Gods and survived the bumpy air ride.
 We were staying at Treebo Santiago Hotel.
 Settled in, a quick bite, changed and all set to visit Marriott for a splendid evening.

-At The Marriott Hotel and Spa – The sprawling property, scrumptious local food, and trademark Marriott http://www.marriott.com/hotels/travel/goimc-goa-marriott-resort-and-spa/ hospitality is how I experienced my Sunday evening there.
+At The Marriott Hotel and Spa – The sprawling property, scrumptious local food, and trademark Marriott Resort and Spa hospitality are how I experienced my Sunday evening there.
 The Marriott staff received us with a delicious cool welcome drink in the lobby area.
 Aah!!
 The good life.

 Stand Up Comedy Show – We were privileged to catch Atul Khatri Stand up comedy show at the hotel.
 The hall was packed but lucky enough we were sitting right up in front.
 Atul Khatri is one of India’s most successful Stand-up Comedian and YouTube personality.
 He was rated among the top Indian comedians by CNN-IBN.
 We were actually rolling on the floor with laughter on his Sindhi jokes.
 Hope he gets to dance with his St Theresa School crush and strike it off his bucket list.